Ella Winter: Publications

 A close associate with the Communist Party USA and strong supporter of the Soviet Union under Stalin, she wrote her first book, Red Virtue, after visiting the Soviet Union in 1932.

 She returned to the Soviet Union in 1944 and published I Saw the Russian People the following year.
-In her autobiography, And Not to Yield published in 1963, she affirmed her support for the Soviets while admitting that she had concealed negative aspects of the murderous regime.
+In her autobiography, And Not to Yield published in 1963, she affirmed her support for the Soviets while admitting that she had concealed negative aspects of the regime.
 At the time, she told a friend that she was not part of the "'God that failed' brigade and did not want her book to be of advantage to that group".

 In 1939, Ella married the screenwriter and humorist Donald Ogden Stewart and became stepmother to his sons, Donald and Ames.
 They lived in California and then in Hampstead, London.

 In conversation with Thomas Wolfe, Winter once said: "Don't you know you can't go home again?"
 Wolfe then asked Winter for permission to use the phrase as the title of his book You Can't Go Home Again.